 33. Send out and schedule a campaign of Tweets and Posts to Facebook about the new freemium.
 We recommend 12 unique formulas scheduled for the first 12 days, and then for the next 12 months.

 34. Get in touch with industry bloggers and send them the PDF of your freemium.
 Include a link to the RCLP and a short bulleted list of take-aways to make their job easier.

 35. Keep track of everywhere you posted your press release, and all of the sites who wrote about your freemium.
 Create an ongoing press list from this so that you can focus your efforts more effectively the next time.

 Building a Keyword Universe

-Instead of researching new keywords every time you write a post or create a new freemium for your SEO campaign, you might want to consider creating a keyword universe.
+Instead of researching new keywords every time you write a post or create a new freemium for your SEO campaign, you might want to consider creating a Google Visability Report with a keyword universe.
 It will make steps 1, 2, 9, 10, 11 and 21 much less time consuming.

 Your Keyword Universe is the total number of keyword phrases you are tracking for your website.
 It’s the total number of keyword phrases your potential audience is searching for that your content could potentially answer.

 Your keyword universe consists of primary keyword phrases and secondary keyword phrases.

 Your primary keyword phrases, or clusters, will generally be your most broad keyword phrases, usually your website topics or categories.
 Within your primary keyword phrases, or clusters, you will have hundreds to thousands of related secondary keyword phrases.